hobbyiot/HELIUM-SENSORS/README.md

 #### Technologies and services are important, but the most important are people you are working with.

-#### Thank you, PCBWay and your the friendly team I hope I will keep working with!
+#### Thank you, PCBWay and your friendly team!
+I hope I will keep working with!

 ---